proofrock/snapkup/README.md

 `snapkup -d C:\MySnapkupDir agglo calc 1 5`

 This will merge all the files up to 1Mb in agglos that are (about) 5Mb.
-Use `agglo perform` with the same parameters, to actually perform the merge.
+Use `agglo do` with the same parameters, to actually perform the merge.

 `snapkup -d C:\MySnapkupDir agglo unpack`